OPT Program Associate Jobs

 Target mission-driven organizations with established HR infrastructure

-Nonprofits, research institutes, and advocacy organizations regularly hire Program Associates and often have experience sponsoring H-1B or O-1 visas.
+Nonprofits, research institutes, and advocacy organizations regularly hire Program Associates and often have experience sponsoring H-1B visa or O-1 visas.
 Larger organizations with dedicated HR teams are far more likely to navigate the sponsorship process than small startups.

 Frame your degree as directly relevant to the role